+Financial statements

-Financial statements This document summarises the key findings in relation to our 2016-17 external audit at Northampton Borough Council ('the Authority').
+This document summarises the key findings in relation to our 2016/17 external audit at Northampton Borough Council ('the Authority').
 We previously reported on our interim work in our External Audit Interim Report 2016/17 in July 2017.

+We issued our draft ISA260 report in September 2017, our progress report in June 2018, and a further update in November 2018.
+This updated ISA260 is the final document reporting on our 2016/17 audit.

-This report focusses on our on-site work which was completed in July 2017 on the Authority's significant risk areas, as well as other areas of your financial statements.
-Our findings are summarised on pages 4 - 19.
-We have also identified an additional significant risk area in the course of our work.
+This report focusses on our initial on-site work which was completed in July 2017 on the Authority's significant risk areas, and our subsequent focus since then on resolving key issues which arose regarding valuations of Property, Plant and Equipment, and Council Dwellings.
+Our findings are summarised on pages 4 -16.

+Following our initial work, we identified an additional significant risk area in the course of our fieldwork.
 This is the valuation of 'other land and buildings' and investment properties.

 Our report also includes additional findings in respect of our control work which we have identified since we issued our interim report.

-Significant work is still ongoing, primarily in relation to the Authority's fixed assets.
-This has been caused by delays to the valuation process and issues found in relation to the valuation exercise.
+We have now completed all of our audit work in relation to the Authority's financial statements following significant delays relating to fixed assets arising from initial delays to the valuation process and issues found in relation to the valuation exercise.
 Further detail can be found on pages 6 - 12.
-Subject to all outstanding queries being resolved to our satisfaction we anticipate issuing our audit opinion on the Authority's financial statements.
-Based on our work, we have raised nine recommendations, see Appendix 1.
+Subject to completion of our finalisation procedures, we anticipate issuing an unqualified audit opinion on the Authority's financial statements.

+Based on our work, we have raised eleven recommendations, see Appendix one.
 This is in addition to the one recommendation raised in our interim report.
+Details on our recommendations can be found in Appendix one.

+We cannot formally conclude the audit and issue an audit certificate until we have completed our consideration of matters brought to our attention by local authority electors in relation to the loan to Northampton Town Football Club.
+However, we are satisfied that this work does not have a material effect on the financial statements.

-Details on our recommendations can be found in Appendix 1.
-We anticipate issuing further recommendations in our Annual Audit Letter upon the completion of our audit work.
-We are not able to issue our completion certificate due to objections received on the Authority's 2015/16 and 2016/17 financial statements.
-We are in the process of completing work in relation these objections.
-Use of resources We have completed our risk-based work to consider whether in all significant respects the Authority has proper arrangements to ensure has taken properly informed decisions and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people.
+Use of resources

+We have completed our risk-based work to consider whether in all significant respects the Authority has proper arrangements to ensure it has taken properly informed decisions and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people.
 We have concluded that the Authority has not made proper arrangements to secure economy, efficiency and effectiveness in its use of resources.

+We are therefore issuing an adverse value for money opinion.

+See further details on page 30.

+Acknowledgements

-We therefore anticipate issuing an adverse value for money opinion.
-See further details on page 26.
-Acknowledgements We would like to take this opportunity to thank officers and Members for their continuing help and co-operation throughout our audit work.
+We would like to take this opportunity to thank officers and Members for their continued hard work and co-operation throughout the audit process.

 We ask the Audit Committee to note this report.